glowfi/xhibit/README.md

 **To give custom user colors**

 You can give custom user colors to xhibit to display text.
-Must give all the 8 colors in hex format just as shown below.
-Nord Colorscheme colors are used below as example.
+Must give all the 8 colors in hex format seperated by a comma just as shown below.Nord Colorscheme colors are used below as example.

 ```sh
 xhibit -ccs "#BF616A,#A3BE8C,#EBCB8B,#81A1C1,#B48EAD,#88C0D0,#E5E9F0,#B48EAD"